Veera (1994 film): Soundtrack

 The soundtrack of Veera was composed by Ilaiyaraaja, who also wrote lyrics along with Vaali and Panchu Arunachalam.
 It is the last Rajinikanth film for which Ilaiyaraaja composed music.
 The soundtrack album was released on the label Pyramid Music.
 During the filming schedule at Rajahmundry, Ilaiyaraaja had composed a duet and sent it to Krissna, who liked the song but felt it did not suit the situation.
 Rajinikanth and other crew members expressed similar views.
 On returning to Madras, Krissna told Ilaiyaraaja the duet's tune did not suit the situation; Ilaiyaraaja was angry with Krissna but a few hours later, he replaced the duet with other tunes.
+The audio launch was held at Raghavendra Kalyana Mandapam.

 Many of the songs are set in Carnatic ragas such as "Konji Konji" in Dharmavati, "Malai Kovil Vaasalil" in Asaveri, "Pattu Poo Poo" in Chalanata, and "Thirumagal" in Lalitha.
 "Maadethile Kanni" is set in the Hindustani raga, Brindavani Sarang.
 Two versions of "Konji Konji" were recorded; one was sung by S. P. Balasubrahmanyam and the other by K. S. Chithra.
-Over 100,000 cassettes of Veera's soundtrack were sold on the release date.
+Over 100,000 audio cassettes of Veera's soundtrack were sold on the release date.